 enum-values.
 We recommend no more than 30 fields overall and 20 values for an

-Test dynamic filters in studio
+Test dynamic filters in the Studio

-To test the dynamic filters in the studio, you need to upload the created data source schema and create a data source configuration on a page folder.
+To test the dynamic filters in the Studio, you need to upload the created data source schema and create a data source configuration on a page folder.
 Then you'll be able to add filters dynamically like in the below gif:

 Configuration received from dynamic filters